Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/04-recap-of-R-programming.md

 write.table(counts_sub, file = "~/all_counts_sub.txt", sep = "\t")
 ```

-In contrast, `read.csv()` does not require you to set the delimitor value, and by default writes data to comma separated value files (.csv).
+In contrast, `read.csv()` does not require you to set the delimiter value, and by default writes data to comma separated value files (.csv).
 ```r
 write.csv(counts_sub, file = "~/all_counts_sub.csv")
 ```